Introduction to IoT Using Arduino Training Course

 Advanced Edge Computing

-21 HoursDelve deeper into the innovative realm of edge computing with this advanced course.
-Explore sophisticated architectures and tackle integration challenges, preparing to leverage the full potential of edge computing in a variety of business environments.
+21 HoursDive deeper into the innovative realm of edge computing with this advanced course.
+Explore sophisticated architectures and tackle integration challenges, preparing to leverage the full potential of edge computing across diverse business environments.
 Gain expertise in cutting-edge tools and methodologies to deploy, manage, and optimize edge computing solutions that meet specific industry needs.

 Arduino Programming for Beginners

-21 HoursIn this instructor-led, live training in Uzbekistan, participants will learn how to program the Arduino for real-world usage, such as to control lights, motors and motion detection sensors.
-This course assumes the use of real hardware components in a live lab environment (not software-simulated hardware).
+21 HoursIn this instructor-led, live training in Uzbekistan, participants will learn how to program Arduino for real-world applications, such as controlling lights, motors, and motion detection sensors.
+This course focuses on using real hardware components in a live lab environment (not software-simulated hardware).

 By the end of this training, participants will be able to:

-- Program Arduino to control lights, motors, and other devices.
+- Program Arduino to manage lights, motors, and other devices.

-- Understand Arduino's architecture, including inputs and connectors for add-on devices.
+- Understand Arduino's architecture, including its inputs and connectors for add-on devices.

-- Add third-party components such as LCDs, accelerometers, gyroscopes, and GPS trackers to extend Arduino's functionality.
+- Integrate third-party components like LCDs, accelerometers, gyroscopes, and GPS trackers to enhance Arduino's capabilities.

-- Understand the various options in programming languages, from C to drag-and-drop languages.
+- Explore various programming language options, from C to drag-and-drop languages.

-- Test, debug, and deploy the Arduino to solve real world problems.
+- Test, debug, and deploy Arduino to address real-world challenges.

 Big Data Business Intelligence for Govt.
 Agencies

-35 HoursAdvances in technology and the exponential growth of information are reshaping how businesses operate across various sectors, including government.
-The rise in data generation and digital archiving within government is driven by the proliferation of mobile devices and applications, smart sensors, cloud computing solutions, and citizen-facing portals.
-As the volume and complexity of digital information grow, the challenges of managing, processing, storing, securing, and disposing of this data also become more intricate.
-New tools for capturing, searching, discovering, and analyzing unstructured data are enabling organizations to derive valuable insights.
-The government sector is reaching a critical juncture where it recognizes that information is a strategic asset.
-Consequently, there is an urgent need to protect, leverage, and analyze both structured and unstructured data to better serve the public and meet mission objectives.
-Government leaders are working towards building data-driven organizations by establishing connections across events, people, processes, and information.
+35 HoursTechnological advancements and the exponential growth of information are fundamentally transforming business operations across various sectors, including government.
+The volume of government data and digital archiving is increasing rapidly, driven by the proliferation of mobile devices and applications, smart sensors and IoT devices, cloud computing solutions, and citizen-facing portals.
+As digital information becomes more expansive and complex, the management, processing, storage, security, and disposition of this data become increasingly challenging.
+New tools for capture, search, discovery, and analysis are enabling organizations to extract valuable insights from unstructured data.
+The government sector is at a critical tipping point, recognizing information as a strategic asset.
+Governments must now protect, leverage, and analyze both structured and unstructured data to better serve the public and meet mission requirements.
+As government leaders work to evolve into data-driven organizations, they are establishing the foundation to correlate dependencies across events, people, processes, and information.

-High-value government solutions will emerge from a combination of the most transformative technologies:
+High-impact government solutions will emerge from the integration of the most disruptive technologies:

 - Mobile devices and applications